-Chaired by Dr Maria Carrillo and Professor Philip Scheltens, this workshop will cover two themes that we have selected based on their importance in the field.
+Chaired by Dr Maria Carrillo and Professor Philip Scheltens, this workshop was held on 18 November 2020 and covered two themes that we selected based on their importance in the field.
 Firstly, early detection and biomarkers.
 This is an exciting area of progress and also a key one.
 According to the World Health Organization, around 50 million people have dementia worldwide and this number is projected to reach 152 million in 2050.
 In 2015, the global societal cost of dementia was estimated to be $818 billion, and this is projected to rise up to $2 trillion by 2030.
 Therefore, it is critical to be able to accurately detect Alzheimer’s and all other dementia, and develop and deliver effective treatments by identifying individuals who might most benefit from it.
-Secondly, the workshop will discuss advances in treatment: what the state of play is and what the challenges are.
+Secondly, the workshop discussed advances in treatment: what the state of play is and what the challenges are.

-Professor Oskar Hansson and Professor Reisa Sperling will give an overview on the first theme, and Dr Catherine Mummery and Dr Eric Siemers on the second.
-Each will shape their contribution around where we have come from, where the field is now, and what the next steps are.
+Professor Oskar Hansson and Professor Reisa Sperling gave an overview on the first theme, with Dr Catherine Mummery and Dr Eric Siemers following on the second.
+Each shaped their contribution around where we have come from, where the field is now, and what the next steps are.

 Dr Maria Carrillo